tobyStone/finalCapstone/README.md

 3) Please feel free to use this code within your own task management system.

 4) Hyperion Dev oiginal framework for code, from task 17.
+Hyperion at https://www.hyperiondev.com/